 Economic Development Incentive Program

 Led by the Executive Office of Housing and Economic Development, the Economic Development Incentive Program (EDIP) awards tax incentives to businesses to foster job creation and stimulate business growth throughout the Commonwealth.
-In 2009 Governor Patrick and Housing and Economic Development Secretary Greg Bialecki, in partnership with the Massachusetts Legislature, reformed the program to enhance project oversight and impact; EDIP has since become one of the most effective programs in helping businesses grow in Massachusetts.
+In 2009, the program was reformed to enhance project oversight and impact; EDIP has since become one of the most effective programs in helping businesses grow in Massachusetts.

 Reports on Economic Development Incentive Program: